EliGarp/OptionPricingProject/ReadMe.txt

 4. In the file PrintOptions\PrintOptions\UtilitiesDJD\ExcelDriver\ExcelImports.cpp you need to fix the links starting on Line 69 to match where your MSO.DLL, EXCEL.exe, and VBE6EXT.OLB are located (though they should be in a similar location to what I have linked).
 5. To change parameters navigate to line 92 on TestMain.cpp where you can set the stock symbol, outputsize, apikey, and the number of days the option is for.
+6. Link boost (download boost and then include your boost directory in additional include directories)
+7. If you need help installing curl with VS 2017 check my stackoverflow question here: https://stackoverflow.com/questions/47878888/getting-curl-to-work-with-visual-studios-2017.